 Q: How many Fellowships are awarded annually?

 A: Penn and CHOP review the applications separately and make decisions independently.
-At Penn, the number of Fellowships varies from year to year but generally there are from five to seven.
+At Penn, the number of Fellowships varies from year to year but generally there are from seven to ten.
+CHOP awards 4 fellowships.

 Q: Can I apply to both the CHOP and Penn program?